Celaya F.C.: 2003–2026

-Due to the team's uncertainty, a group of local sponsors of Celaya F.C. founded a new squad to compete in the Liga Premier de México (third tier of Mexican football).
-The new team was called Club Celaya, ensuring the historical continuity of the team.
-During the 2025–26 season, this squad will serve as the club's de facto first team; however, it is legally registered as a reserves team, therefore, in principle, it will not have the right to promote to the Liga de Expansión and is subject to what happens with the main franchise in the next window of name and venue changes, which will occur in the summer of 2026.
+Due to the team's uncertainty, a group of local sponsors of Celaya founded a new squad to compete in the Liga Premier.
+The club was known as Club Celaya, ensuring the historical continuity of the franchise.
+During the 2025–26 season, this squad served as the club's de facto first team; however, it was legally registered as a reserves team, therefore, in principle, it did not have the right to promote to the Liga de Expansión and was subject to what would happen with the main franchise in the next window of name and venue changes, which would have occurred in the summer of 2026.

-On July 22, 2025, the company that owns Celaya F.C. agreed to transfer the identity and sporting participation rights of the club's reserves team to businessman Cristian Ríos, thus formalizing Celaya's continued presence in the third tier of Mexican football.
+On 22 July 2025, the company that owns the Celaya franchise agreed to transfer the identity and sporting participation rights of the club's reserve team to businessman Cristian Ríos, thus formalizing Celaya's continued presence in the third level of Mexican football.

+On 22 April 2026, the Liga de Expansión MX owners' assembly approved the sale of the franchise of Celaya FC and its relocation to Veracruz.
+Since the 2026–27 season, the new club Piratas F.C. replaced Celaya in the Liga de Expansión MX.
+Therefore, Celaya's sports project was once again left in an uncertain situation, because the sale to Veracruz included the right to use the club's affiliated teams.

+On 23 July 2026, Celaya FC was dissolved to grant its franchise in the Liga Premier to the refounding of Atlético Celaya, the historic club that represented the city between 1994 and 2003.